Update SMSF Name online

 We set up an SMSF in the 1980s.
 The SMSF name is the name of the building and street where they purchased a block of flats in Double Bay.
 Well, our clients are dead.
 Their children now want to change the name because the block of flats was sold years ago.
 The auditor has also, in a passing comment, stated that the SMSF name is ‘misleading’.

-Any stamp duty or taxation issues when updating the Self-Managed Superannuation Fund name?
+Any stamp duty or taxation issues when updating the name of the Self-Managed Superannuation Fund?

-There are generally no taxation issues when you update the SMSF name.
+Legal Consolidated does not advise on taxation or stamp duty.
+However, in most states, there are generally no taxation issues when you only update the SMSF name.

 Do I need to let the ATO know that I have updated the name of my Self-Managed Super Fund?

 The Australian Taxation Office (ATO) regulates Self-Managed Superannuation Funds.
-You need to let the ATO know within 28 days of changing your Superannuation Fund’s name.
+You must inform the ATO within 28 days of changing your Superannuation Fund’s name.
 Our cover letter that you get with the Deed to update your SMSF Name has a link to the form that the ATO requires you to complete.

-Do I have to let the share registries and banks know of the SMSF Name change?
+Do I have to inform the share registries and banks of the SMSF Name change?

 Yes.
-While you are not changing the SMSF Trustee or the Members – let everyone know you have changed the name of the SMSF.
+While you are not changing the SMSF Trustee or Members, let everyone know you have changed the SMSF’s name.

 Some public registers do not have your SMSF Fund’s name recorded.
 They generally do not need to be advised when the fund’s name changes.
-Private or public registers which use your SMSF’s name need to be advised.
+Private or public registers that use your SMSF’s name must be advised.

 Do I need to let ASIC know that I have changed the name of my SMSF?

 Yes.
-While your ABN and other registrations do not change let all government departments know that you update updated your SMSF name.
+While your ABN and other registrations do not change, let all government departments know that you updated your SMSF name.

 Can I change the name of my SMSF by just ‘minutes’ or a ‘resolution’?